aws/aws-sdk-pandas/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AWS Data Wrangler layers are also available in the `AWS Serverless Application Repository <https://serverlessrepo.aws.amazon.com/applications>`_ (SAR).
+The SAR App can be used to deploy a CloudFormation stack with a copy of the Lambda layer in your own AWS account and region.
+This option provides furthermore the possibility to use semantic versions instead of Lambda layer versions.

+.. list-table:: AWS Data Wrangler Layer Apps
+   :widths: 25 25 50
+   :header-rows: 1

+   * - App
+     - ARN
+     - Description
+   * - aws-data-wrangler-layer-py3-7
+     - arn:aws:serverlessrepo:us-east-1:336392948345:applications/aws-data-wrangler-layer-py3-7
+     - Layer for ``Python 3.7.x`` runtimes
+   * - aws-data-wrangler-layer-py3-8
+     - arn:aws:serverlessrepo:us-east-1:336392948345:applications/aws-data-wrangler-layer-py3-8
+     - Layer for ``Python 3.8.x`` runtimes
+   * - aws-data-wrangler-layer-py3-9
+     - arn:aws:serverlessrepo:us-east-1:336392948345:applications/aws-data-wrangler-layer-py3-9
+     - Layer for ``Python 3.9.x`` runtimes

-Here is an example of how to create the Lambda layer in your CDK app:
+Here is an example of how to create and use the AWS Data Wrangler Lambda layer in your CDK app:

 .. code-block:: python

-    CfnApplication(
+    from aws_cdk import core, aws_sam as sam, aws_lambda

+    class DataWranglerApp(core.Construct):
+      def __init__(self, scope: core.Construct, id_: str):
+        super.__init__(scope,id)

+        wrangler_layer = sam.CfnApplication(
           self,
           "wrangler-layer",
           location=CfnApplication.ApplicationLocationProperty(
             application_id="arn:aws:serverlessrepo:us-east-1:336392948345:applications/aws-data-wrangler-layer-py3-8",
-            semantic_version="2.12.0",
+            semantic_version="2.13.0",  # Get the latest version from https://github.com/awslabs/aws-data-wrangler/releases
           ),
         )

+        wrangler_layer_arn = wrangler_layer.get_att("Outputs.WranglerLayer38Arn").to_string()
+        wrangler_layer_version = aws_lambda.LayerVersion.from_layer_version_arn(self, "AWSDataWranglerLayer", wrangler_layer_arn)

+        aws_lambda.Function(self,
+          "sample-wrangler-function",
+          runtime=aws_lambda.Runtime.PYHTON_3_8,
+          function_name="sample-wrangler-lambda-function",
+          code=aws_lambda.Code.asset("./src/wrangler-lambda"),
+          handler='lambda_function.lambda_handler',
+          layers=[wrangler_layer_version]
+        )

+.. note:: The attribute ``Outputs.WranglerLayer38Arn`` is dependent to the layer for the Python version you want to use.
+Remind to change
+          ``38`` to ``37`` or ``39`` if using a layer for ``Python 3.7.x`` or ``Python 3.9.x`` instead of ``Python 3.8.x``.

 AWS Glue Python Shell Jobs
 --------------------------